 Referee: Watch blocking and illegal action by players behind the line.
 Observe action by and against the kicker.
 Observe players and clean-up action while proceeding slowly down field if the kick remains inbounds.
-Observe Team B players lined up near the snapper.
-Be particularly conscious of illegal acts against the snapper.
-Be alert for a blocked kick, recovery, and possible advancement.
+Be alert for a blocked kick, recovery and possible advancement.
 If the flight of the kick is toward a sideline, move quickly to a position in line with the flight, use arm signals to direct covering official to the out of bounds spot when appropriate.
 When correctly aligned, drop your arm to indicate that the official hold that spot until ball is spotted for next down.
 Focus should remain with the kicker throughout the down.
 If the kick is caught or recovered down field, be prepared to take over the runner if the covering official is out of the play.
 Give the tipped signal [S11] if the ball is tipped, and alert players vocally that the kick has been made.
 Drift downfield but do not pass any players, keeping all action in front of you, observing action of blockers in front of runner.
 If runback develops, retreat quickly to lead action to A's goal line.
 Be on the goal line before the ball carrier crosses; observe action of blockers in front of runner.